mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

     100;
 ```

 While it looks good on paper, that's probably the least-efficient way to find the ten highest-scoring IDs.
 The `ORDER BY` line sorts the entire table, an operation that takes $O(nlogn)$ time.
+We're also processing a lot of rows we probably don't care about $-$ if our table is a million rows, 99.99% of our compute is essentially unnecessary.

 Rather, you need to use additional information wherever possible.
 Do you know the distribution of the predictions?
 Then try using a `WHERE` clause to filter out rows below a threshold.

+{% include header-sql.html %}
 ```sql
 SELECT
     id,